What if?

 I frequently see social media posts questioning the relevance of organized dentistry today.

-- “Joining an association?
-That’s something my great grandpa did.
+• “Joining an association?
+Isn’t that something my grandpa did.
 It feels outdated.”

-- Yes, the CDA advocates for both members and non-members; it is the leading voice for dentists in Colorado.
-If the majority of dentists aren’t engaged, policymakers will only hear those advocating from other trades, regulatory agencies, healthcare giants and well-funded interest groups.
+• The CDA advocates for dentists – both members and non-members – it is the leading voice for dentists in Colorado.
+If the majority of dentists aren’t engaged, however, policymakers will only hear those advocating from other trades, regulatory agencies, healthcare giants and well-funded interest groups.
 These groups don’t always have dentistry’s best interests in mind.

-This year the CDA is fighting for you in the legislature’s full review of the Dental Practice Act – the laws that govern dentistry in Colorado.
-To prepare for this very important legislation (that only happens once every 10 years) we met with dentists over the last two plus years to better understand the changes dentists needed and the safeguards that needed to be protected.
+This year the CDA fought for you in the legislature’s full review of the Dental Practice Act – the laws that govern dentistry in Colorado.
+To prepare for this very important legislation (that only happens once every 10 years) we met with dentists over the last two plus years to better understand the changes dentists wanted and the safeguards that needed to be protected.
 Our 36-page report to the Department of Regulatory Agencies (DORA) contained 27 substantive changes to improve the quality of care in Colorado.
 Unfortunately, DORA accepted just four of our recommended changes and created a bill draft that contained THEIR recommendations for how dentistry should be regulated for the next 10 years.
-In February of this year, the CDA challenged DORA in the Senate and was successful in proposing an entirely new bill draft – the Senate Health and Human Services Committee unanimously accepted CDA’s version of the bill draft, which was introduced in March.
-As of April 17, 2025, our bill draft has passed the Colorado Senate and is headed to the Colorado House of Representatives, where we will continue to fight for our members.
+In February of this year, the CDA challenged DORA in the Senate and was successful in proposing an entirely new bill draft – the Senate Health and Human Services Committee unanimously accepted CDA’s version of the bill draft, which successfully passed and was signed by the governor in May.

 But what if the CDA didn’t exist?
 What if DORA’s bill draft was used instead?

-If the CDA didn’t exist to advocate on behalf of Colorado dentists, the DORA version of the Dental Practice Act would include:
+If the CDA didn’t exist to advocate on behalf of Colorado dentists, the DORA version of the Dental Practice Act would include changes that could impact the standard of care:

-- Foreign-trained dentists from any country potentially allowed to practice in Colorado without CODA-accredited training.
-It would be left up to the Colorado Dental Board to review each foreign dental education program, or to review foreign accrediting agencies themselves, to decide if they think it meets Colorado standards.
+• Foreign-trained dentists from any country would be allowed to practice in Colorado without CODA-accredited training.
+It would be left up to the Colorado Dental Board to review each foreign dental education program to decide if they think it meets Colorado standards.

-- Dental therapists singled out and prioritized above other dental professionals to practice in dental shortage areas of the state, which includes rural and frontier areas, as well as Federally Qualified Health Centers and rural health clinics.
+• Dental therapists would be singled out and prioritized above other dental professionals to practice in dental shortage areas of the state, which includes rural and frontier areas, as well as Federally Qualified Health Centers and rural health clinics.

-- Dental therapists not required to take a clinical exam demonstrating their competency in dental hygiene but would still allow dental therapists to practice in the hygiene scope.
+• Dental therapists would not be required to take a clinical exam demonstrating their competency in dental hygiene but would still be allowed to practice in the hygiene scope.

-- Dental hygienists performing ITR not required to have a referral in place for follow-up care that is within a reasonable distance from where the patient is receiving ITR.
+• Dental hygienists performing interim therapeutic restorations (ITR) would not be required to have a referral in place for follow-up care that is within a reasonable distance from where the patient is receiving ITR.

-If the CDA didn’t exist to advocate for Colorado dentists, the following items would most likely NOT be included in the Sunset bill:
+If the CDA didn’t exist to advocate for Colorado dentists, the following items would NOT have been included in DORA’s version of the Sunset bill:

-- Requirement that any dentist, hygienist or dental therapist receive CODA-accredited education in order to be licensed to practice in Colorado.
+• Requirement that any dentist, hygienist or dental therapist receive CODA-accredited education to be licensed to practice in Colorado.

-- Reduction in the number of seats that dental therapists would have on the Colorado Dental Board in the future, in addition to a requisite that dental therapists only be represented on the board once a threshold number of dental therapists are licensed and actively engaged in clinical practice in Colorado (right now, there are none).
+• Reduction in the number of seats that dental therapists will have on the Colorado Dental Board in the future, in addition to a requisite that dental therapists only be represented on the board once a threshold number of dental therapists are licensed and actively engaged in clinical practice in Colorado (right now, there are none).

 If the CDA didn’t exist, someone else would be influencing how you practice dentistry in Colorado.